What's The Difference Between An Atom And An Element

 • Atom: Can participate in reactions as a single entity (e.g., a hydrogen atom bonding with another atom).

 • Element: Exhibits chemical properties as a whole.
-Take this: oxygen supports combustion because its atoms have a high affinity for electrons.
+Here's one way to look at it: oxygen supports combustion because its atoms have a high affinity for electrons.

 5. Examples